 At ITM, you better shower well, moisturize, and wear clean clothes, because otherwise the up-close-and-personal experience that is Thai Massage will be a stench-y nightmare!

 4. As part of the Workshop Model, both ITM and BPS use “Anchor Charts” of important concepts on the walls.

 Having key vocabulary and ideas pasted a few feet from your face makes learning easier for both kids and adults!

-Hung on top of its mirrored walls, ITM has charts of the muscles and bones of the body, and a list of the shorthand symbols used in our massage manual (pictured, left).
+Hung on top of its mirrored walls, ITM has charts of the muscles and bones of the body, and a list of the shorthand symbols used in our Thai massage manual (pictured, below).

 All over the walls of my classroom in BPS, I used a fat ream of neon-colored paper to post every English tip possible.
-To the right is a photo of the ever-useful “Grammar Guide Wall”.
+Above is a photo of the ever-useful “Grammar Guide Wall”.

 5. And now for a DIFFERENCE: Group Tai Chi/Qi Gong/Yoga in the morning!

 Ok, getting masses of surly teens in fashionable clothes to all do exercise in the morning would be, in the words of my former principal, like herding cats.
 Really angry cats with claws.
 That said, the fact that I have started every day at ITM with an hour of group Thai exercise is one of the main reasons I’m feeling so physically fabulous this week.
 It really helps get your energy zinging, your muscles loose, and your brain open!

 Wandering around Southeast Asian cities, I’ve seen countless here taking outdoor exercise-in-unison breaks, and I would believe it has great benefits for the entire school.
 Teachers and principals: consider how smooth, flowing group movement could calm your students’ minds and bodies today!
 Want to give it a try?